DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

 ### Displaying Class4 Data

 Selecting the Class4 button from the _Observation Options_ opens the _Class4 Selector_.
-Class4 metrics are one of a number of validation tools used to validate GIOPS or RIOPS model forecasts by comparing temperature and salinity predictions to observations of the same quantites.
+Class4 metrics are one of a number of validation tools used to validate GIOPS or RIOPS model forecasts by comparing temperature and salinity predictions to observations of the same quantities.

 Class4 metrics are available in two categories; _Ocean Predict_, and _RIOPS Assimilated Observations_. _Ocean Predict_ products are Class4 validation products that compare data from the GIOPS forecast model against observations.
 This product also includes forecasts from other models which can be added to the comparison plots.
 The _RIOPS Assimilated Observations_ products are similar but only include data from the RIOPS forecast model.